K-pop: Etymology

-The term "K-pop" is the South Korean equivalent of the Japanese "J-pop," The first known use of the term occurred in Billboard in the October 9, 1999 edition at the end of an article titled "S. Korea To Allow Some Japanese Live Acts" by Cho Hyun-jin, then a South Korea correspondent for the magazine, which used it as a broad term for South Korean pop music.
+The term "K-pop" is the South Korean equivalent of the Japanese "J-pop."
+The first known use of the term occurred in Billboard in the October 9, 1999 edition at the end of an article titled "S. Korea To Allow Some Japanese Live Acts" by Cho Hyun-jin, then a South Korea correspondent for the magazine, which used it as a broad term for South Korean pop music.
 Cho himself, however, is not sure if he coined the term, since some articles stated that the word 'K-pop' was already being used by music industry insiders, even though he had never heard it personally.

 The term K-pop became popular in the 2000s, especially in an international context.
 In South Korea, domestic pop music is referred to as gayo, which is still widely used within the country.
 In 2022, the Korean Music Awards established a separate genre-specific field for K-pop, defining its "distinct aesthetic tendencies" as dance-pop music originating from the Korean idol system with a focus on performance.

+In academic circles, the term has been retroactively applied to the popular music of Korea going back as far as the 1930s.

 Characteristics

 Audiovisual content

-Although K-pop generally refers to South Korean popular music and the associated industry, some consider it to be an all-encompassing genre exhibiting a wide spectrum of musical and visual elements.
 The French Institut national de l'audiovisuel defines K-pop as a "fusion of synthesized music, sharp dance routines and fashionable, colorful outfits."
-Songs typically consist of one or a mixture of pop, rock, hip hop, R&B, and electronic music genres.
+Songs typically consist of one or a mixture of pop, rock, hip-hop, R&B, and electronic music genres.